-For example, one key measure showed that in girls, a five kilogram increase in fat mass was associated with an eight per cent increase in the circumference of the tibia (lower leg bone).
+For example, one key measure showed that in girls, a 5kg increase in fat mass was associated with an 8% increase in the circumference of the tibia (lower leg bone).

 As girls tend to have higher levels of fat than boys, even when they are normal weight, these findings suggest that fat plays an important role in female bone development.

-Building strong bones in youth is particularly important for women, as they are three times more likely to develop osteoporosis, and they suffer two to three times more hip fractures than men.
+Building strong bones in youth is particularly important for women, as they are 3 times more likely to develop osteoporosis, and they suffer 2 to 3 times more hip fractures than men.

-Jon Tobias, Professor of Rheumatology and leader of the research, said: “There is a good deal of pressure on teenage girls to be thin, but they need to be aware that this could endanger their developing skeleton and put them at increased risk of osteoporosis.
+Professor Jon Tobias, leader of the research, says: “There is a good deal of pressure on teenage girls to be thin, but they need to be aware that this could endanger their developing skeleton and put them at increased risk of osteoporosis.